moof2k/kerasify/README.md

 result = model.Apply(&in, &out)
 ```

+Add `keras_model.cc` to your build and you should be good to go.

 # Unit tests

 To run the unit tests, generate the unit test models and then run `keras_model_test`: